onewelcome/ios-example-app/docs/1Interface.md

 ### setPin(errorCallback, pin)
 Sets a PIN for the user.
 Can only be called within the authorization flow.
 In case of success, the authorize function decides the next step.
 If something goes wrong, the errorCallback is called.
 Callback is performed on initiating authorize callback handler.

-The app should first verify whether the PIN has the correct format and the verifyPin matches the pin.
+The app should first verify whether the PIN has the correct format and the verifyPin matches the firstly provided pin.
+If application uses native pin screens, PIN validation is done internally by the plugin.

 An INVALID_ACTION is returned if no authorization transaction is registered.